-The primary and secondary caches shown in Figure 2-10, page 26, are essential to CPU performance.
+The primary, secondary, and tertiary caches shown in Figure 2-10 on page 32, are essential to CPU performance.
 There is an order of magnitude difference in the speed of access between cache memory and main memory.
-Execution speed remains high only as long as a very high proportion of memory accesses are satisfied from the primary or secondary cache.
+Execution speed remains high only as long as a very high proportion of memory accesses are satisfied from the primary, secondary, or tertiary cache.

 The use of caches means that there are often multiple copies of data: a copy in main memory, a copy in the secondary cache (when one is used), and a copy in the primary cache.
-Moreover, a multiprocessor system has multiple CPU modules like the one shown in Figure 2-10, page 26, and there can be copies of the same data in the cache of each CPU.
+Moreover, a multiprocessor system has multiple CPU modules like the one shown in Figure 2-10 on page 32, and there can be copies of the same data in the cache of each CPU.